Antonio Wirta is an associate in the International Arbitration practice.

-- Two international construction contractors as Respondents in an ICC arbitration in London initiated by a Middle Eastern State-owned company.
+- Two international construction contractors, Respondents in an ICC arbitration in London initiated by a Middle Eastern State-owned company.
 The dispute concerns the development of a world-class medical facility in the Middle East.
-The law of the Claimant's State applies.
+The law of the Claimant’s State applies.
 Over $3.7 billion is at stake.

-- An international joint venture as Claimant in an ICC arbitration in Geneva brought against North Asian contractors.
+- An international joint venture, Claimant in an ICC arbitration in Geneva brought against North Asian contractors.
 The dispute arose from an agreement for the construction of a fertilizer plant in an African State.
 The law of the African State applied.
 Over $1.6 billion was at stake.

-- Five gas importers as Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
-The disputes arise from a gas price revision clause in long-term supply contracts.
-Swedish law applies.
+- Five gas importers, Respondents in SCC and UNCITRAL arbitrations in Stockholm initiated by an upstream supplier.
+The disputes arose from a gas price revision clause in long-term supply contracts.
+Swedish law applied.